drvinceknight/pfm/_sources/tools-for-mathematics/03-calculus/tutorial/main.md

 derivative
 ```

-Let us factorise that to make it slightly clearer:
+Factorise that to make it slightly clearer:

 ```{code-cell} ipython3
 sym.factor(derivative)
 ```

-We will now create the first equation, which is obtained by substituting $x=0$
+Now we are going to create the second equation, substituting $x=0$ in to the
-in to the value of the derivative and equating that to $0$:
+value of the second derivative.
+We calculate the second derivative by passing a
+third (optional) input to `sym.diff`:

 ```{code-cell} ipython3
 first_equation = sym.Eq(derivative.subs({x: 0}), 0)
 first_equation
 ```

-We will factor that equation:
+Factor that equation:

 ```{code-cell} ipython3
 sym.factor(first_equation)
 ```

-Now we are going to create the second equation, substituting $x=0$ in to the
+Now you are going to create the second equation, substituting $x=0$ in
-value of the second derivative.
-We calculate the second derivative by passing a
+to the value of the second derivative.
+Calculate the second derivative
-third (optional) input to `sym.diff`:
+by passing a third (optional) input to `sym.diff`:

 ```{code-cell} ipython3
 second_derivative = sym.diff(expression, x, 2)